danielbodnar/awesome-stars/BY-LANG.md

 ## Others

+- [searxng/searxng-docker](https://github.com/searxng/searxng-docker) - The docker-compose files for setting up a SearXNG instance with docker.
 - [onceupon/Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.
 - [fastaddons/GroupSpeedDial](https://github.com/fastaddons/GroupSpeedDial) - This repository is for tracking bugs and documentation only
 - [jakejarvis/awesome-shodan-queries](https://github.com/jakejarvis/awesome-shodan-queries) - 🔍 A collection of interesting, funny, and depressing search queries to plug into shodan.io 👩‍💻